IvarBernes/puppet-module-umount_nfs/README.md

 Puppet module for unmounting nfs shares and optionally kill any process using these shares.

-Will try to unmount the resource given to it, but will fail if the resource is "busy" unless the 'kill_procs' parameter is set to 'true', since it will then first kill (SIGKILL) any processes making the resource busy.
+It will try to unmount the resource given to it, but will fail if the resource is "busy" unless the 'kill_procs' parameter is set to 'true', since it will then first kill (SIGKILL) any processes making the resource busy.
+Also, the moint point will be removed from the fstab if it is listed there.

 ===